 It is very difficult to understand these matters for those friends not acquainted with ta'wil.
 You should act in the world according to what has been explained above, so that you will be given everything from the "kull" (whole), namely, the Imām of the time, if you ask for it in a practical way.
 In this case, is there anything which is not in the Imām of the time?
-If we do good deeds and become entitled to a reward, what has to be given in this world will be given in this world and what has to be given in the next will be given to us without even asking.
-What I mean by this is that readers of this book should realise the blessings and bounties of their Imām of the time.
-Further, they will come to know that without the help of the Imām, nobody can do ta'wil.
+If we do good deeds and become entitled to a reward, what has to be given in this world will be given in this world and what has to be given in the next will be given in the next.
+If we do good deeds then their reward will be given to us without even asking.
+What I mean by this is that readers of this book should realise the blessings and bounties of their Imām of the Imām, nobody can do ta'wil.
 His help is extremely unique and miraculous.